tshepang/blog/content/Apocalypto (2006).md

 - How far can a human outrun a jaguar?
 - How close can a 30m+ waterfall be to an ocean?
-- How long can a human run with a wound that bad?.
+- How long can a human run with a wound that bad?

 Anyways, back to the good stuff: The environment where the human sacrifices take place is among the richest ever committed to screen, and